stellar/slingshot/musig/README.md

 # Signatures: Engineering design doc

 This is a signature scheme for signing messages.
-The first iteration describes the protocol for signing a single message with one public key.
-The public key can be created from a single party's private key, or it can be created from the aggregation of multiple public keys.
+This is the second iteration, and describes the protocol for signing a single message with one public key (where the public key can be created from a single party's private key, or it can be created from the aggregation of multiple public keys), and for signing multiple messages with multiple public keys.

-In future iterations, we can consider signing with public keys that are nested aggregations of public keys, and signing multiple messages in a way that is safe against Russell's attack.
+In future iterations, we can consider signing with public keys that are nested aggregations of public keys.

 ## Definitions